 - Guidelines and pathways – Transformation Partners in Health and Care

 - Clinical assessment of acute asthma for a child aged 2-16 years

 As outlined in NICE quality standards, a structured assessment and review should be undertaken before discharge.
 The British Thoracic Society (BTS) have developed an asthma care bundle which can be used for patients discharged from ED following an acute asthma attack, but can also be used in admissions wards.

-All children and young people who have attended ED or been admitted to hospital with wheeze or asthma should have a review in primary care within 48 hours. from St George’s can be used to explain this to patients and their families.
+All children and young people who have attended ED or been admitted to hospital with wheeze or asthma should have a review in primary care within 48 hours.
+This leaflet from from St George’s can be used to explain this to patients and their families.
 This list of mental health resources may be useful to signpost children and young people who have anxiety associated with their asthma.